| Moving with children We stress careful planning in every

 academic, social, sports or club activities, achievements and

+relationships.
 In spite of the evidence that elementary

 aged children who have moved before are generally better adjusted and more